PELAB-LiU/jupyter_nbs_empirical/README.md

     + [data_analysis_[statistictests].ipynb](./data_analysis_[statistictests].ipynb)

 ## Data
-All the related data can be found [here](https://doi.org/10.5281/zenodo.14070488), including:
+All the related data can be found on [zenodo](https://doi.org/10.5281/zenodo.14070488), including:
-* All Kaggle notebooks from year 2023.
+* GitHub and Kaggle notebooks that contain error outputs.
-* The GitHub notebooks can be downloaded from [The Stack repository](https://huggingface.co/datasets/bigcode/the-stack-dedup/tree/main/data/jupyter-notebook).
+    + GitHub notebooks are from [The Stack repository](https://huggingface.co/datasets/bigcode/the-stack-dedup/tree/main/data/jupyter-notebook).
-* All GitHub and Kaggle notebooks containing error outputs.
+    + Kaggle notebooks are public notebooks on [Kaggle platform](https://www.kaggle.com/) from year 2023.
 * Identified programming language results of GitHub notebooks.
 * Identified ML library results from Kaggle notebooks.
 * Datasets of crashes from GitHub and Kaggle.